SorenKyhl/SCRIBE-chromatin/docs/source/quickstart.rst

 .. code-block:: python

-   from pylib.pipeline import Pipeline from pylib import epilib as ep from pylib import default import functools import numpy as np
+   from scribe.pipeline import Pipeline from scribe import epilib as ep from scribe import default import functools import numpy as np